stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 - `max_surge` (Number) Maximum number of additional VMs that are created during an update.
 - `max_unavailable` (Number) Maximum number of VMs that that can be unavailable during an update.
 - `os_name` (String) The name of the OS image.
 E.g. `flatcar`.
+- `os_version` (String, Deprecated) This field is deprecated, use `os_version_min` to configure the version and `os_version_used` to get the currently used version instead
+- `os_version_min` (String) The minimum OS image version.
+This field will be used to set the minimum OS image version on creation/update of the cluster.
+If unset, the latest supported OS image version will be used.
+SKE automatically updates the cluster Kubernetes version if you have set `maintenance.enable_kubernetes_version_updates` to true or if there is a mandatory update, as described in [Updates for Kubernetes versions and Operating System versions in SKE](https://docs.stackit.cloud/stackit/en/version-updates-in-ske-10125631.html).
+To get the current OS image version being used for the node pool, use the read-only `os_version_used` field.
 - `taints` (Attributes List) Specifies a taint list as defined below. (see [below for nested schema](#nestedatt--node_pools--taints))
 - `volume_size` (Number) The volume size in GB.
 E.g. `20`
 - `volume_type` (String) Specifies the volume type.
 E.g. `storage_premium_perf1`.

+Read-Only:

+- `os_version_used` (String) Full OS image version used.
+For example, if 3815.2 was set in `os_version_min`, this value may result to 3815.2.2.
+SKE automatically updates the cluster Kubernetes version if you have set `maintenance.enable_kubernetes_version_updates` to true or if there is a mandatory update, as described in [Updates for Kubernetes versions and Operating System versions in SKE](https://docs.stackit.cloud/stackit/en/version-updates-in-ske-10125631.html).

 <a id="nestedatt--node_pools--taints"></a>
 ### Nested Schema for `node_pools.taints`